danielle-okuseinde/Cryptography/README.md

 # Cryptography

-Hopefully, this will turn out to be an API where the user can input plaintext and have it encrypted, or input ciphertext and  have it decrypted
+An API where the user can input plaintext and have it encrypted, or input ciphertext and have it decrypted.
+Uses Caesar and Affine Ciphers.